testwareit/dotnet-HTMLValidator/README.md

 # dotnet-HTMLValidator
-Set of methods to use as part of automation testing.
+Set of methods to use in test automation to validate your webpages.